Updates

 Question: How do I handle items that don’t receive bids?

-Answer: Offer them in a raffle or bundle them with other items and try again.
+Answer: There are a few options, you could run a second-chance auction online, and give people more time to place their bids.
+Or you could offer them in a raffle or bundle them with other items and try again.

 Question: How do I ensure a hybrid auction runs smoothly?